Disney comics: Revivals

 In October 2014, Comic Book Resources (CBR) reported that Joe Books, a small new Canadian publisher founded by former BOOM! vice president Adam Fortier, had acquired the rights to a "remastered" omnibus reprint of BOOM's entire Darkwing Duck comic series that would lead into an all-new on-going Darkwing Duck series produced by Joe Comics, and in February 2015, CBR ran an interview with series artist James Silvani and series writer Aaron Sparrow on the new "remastered" omnibus collection published by Joe Books that month, as well as their plans for the announced new series.
 As the November 2014 edition of the Overstreet Comic Book Price Guide also contained ads for Joe Books comic adaptations of two theatrical Disney features, observers have expressed rumors that Joe Books has acquired the full North-American comic license to all Disney animated and live-action properties.

 In January 2015, IDW Publishing announced on their public Facebook account that they were to start publishing all the classic-characters Disney titles, starting with Uncle $crooge in April of that year and focussing on reprints of European Disney comics with these characters by artists such as Marco Rota and Romano Scarpa.
 The rights to North-American reprints of Carl Barks and Don Rosa comics are currently (2015) held by Fantagraphics Books.

 Disney has also begun publishing a bimonthly magazine based on Phineas and Ferb, featuring comic stories based on the show.
 Between 1999 and 2005, Dark Horse Comics published occasional adaptations of Disney's new movies.

 The Disney Studio launched Kingdom Comics division in May 2008 led by writer-actor Ahmet Zappa, TV executive Harris Katleman and writer-editor Christian Beranek.
 Kingdom was designed to create new properties for possible film development and reimagine and redevelop existing Disney library movies with Disney Publishing Worldwide getting a first look for publishing.

 Peachtree Playthings in Marietta, Georgia, published several issues of Mickey Mouse, Frozen, DuckTales, Toy Story and Disney Princess in 2019–20.
 Dynamite Entertainment in Mt.
 Laurel, New Jersey, began publishing a new monthly Darkwing Duck series in January 2023.
 Dynamite also publishes comic books featuring Scar, Maleficent, Gargoyles, Cruella De Vil and Lilo & Stitch.

+Fantagraphics in Seattle, Washington, began publishing a new monthly Uncle Scrooge series in 2025 and new monthly Mickey Mouse and Donald Duck series in 2026.